josdem/hugo/content/techtalk/java/java_time_api.md

 Day of the week: SATURDAY
 Next week: 2016-12-03
 Is a Leap Year?: true
-Today is bafore Chirsmas?: true
+Today is before Christmas?: true
 ```

 **Calculating Between Days**